KateMShirley/KnopeQuotesAPI/README.md

 * **Craft thoughtful user stories** to explain your API.
 * **Manage your source code** using a standard Git flow on Github.
 * Layout and style your front-end with **clean & well-formatted CSS and make it Responsive**.
 Bootstrap, Skeleton, Foundation, and other front-end CSS frameworks are all welcome here!
-* **Deploy your application online** so it's publically accessible.
+* **Deploy your application online** so it's publicly accessible.
 For Sinatra, use Digital Ocean.
 For Rails, use Heroku.